-Change the value of two DWORD keys to 0
+Change the value of these DWORD keys to 0

-The chances are that you will not see the BingSearchEnabled DWORD key.
+The chances are that you will not see the BingSearchEnabled or AllowSearchToUseLocation DWORD keys.
 It did not exist in my registry.
 So I created it.

 - Click on New > DWORD 32-bit

-Exit the registry editor, and click on the search button on the taskbar.
+Exit the Registry Editor, and click on the search button on the taskbar.
 You should not see the Web section here or when you type.
-Usually restart is not required, but you can choose to do so if the changed doesn’t reflect.
+Usually restart is not required, but you can choose to do so if the change doesn’t reflect.

 This will disable Cortana as well.
 So if you have plans to use it, then there is no other way around.
 I have tried changing settings one by one, but it doesn’t work.
 They both should have the same value.

-It is interesting to note that even though Group Policy configurations are available, but they don’t seem to be disabling Bing web search results.
+It is interesting to note that related Group Policy configurations are also available.
 The settings are: